Trends

 September 24, 2024

 Several factors contribute to a favourable living environment, from infrastructure and public policy to urban planning initiatives.
 While some factors are fundamental to livelihood, others enhance a city's appeal and engagement.
+Key factors for urban living often include efficient public transport, access to green space, mixed use development, walkability, housing quality, and strong civic infrastructure.
+Together, these elements shape how comfortable, connected, and adaptable a city feels for residents and visitors.

 1. Economic Opportunities